 The term greenhouse is derived from the analogy to a greenhouse used in cold areas for preserving heat.
 A greenhouse is made up of glass.
 The glass which is transparent to incoming short wave solar radiation is opaque to outgoing long wave radiation.
-The glass, therefore, allows in more radiation and prevents the long wave radiation going outside the glass house, causing the temperature inside and ozone(O3).
+The glass, therefore, allows in more radiation and prevents the long wave radiation going outside the glass house, causing the temperature inside the glasshouse structure warmer than outside.
+(GHGs)

+The primary GHGs of concern today are carbondioxide (C02), and ozone(O3).
 Some other gases such as nitric oxide (NO)and carbon monoxide (CO) easily react with GHGs and affect their concentration in the atmosphere.